Sweetwater County Sheriff's Office

 SWEETWATER COUNTY — The Sweetwater County Sheriff's Office reported multiple arrests:

-Huey Benson Conerly, 43, of San Antonio, Texas, was arrested July 23 for alleged possession of a controlled substance in plant form, less than 3 ounces, first offense; driving while under the influence, second offense within 10 years; and failure to maintain single lane.

-Barbara Ann McKelvey, 56, of Green River was arrested July 23 on a warrant for alleged possession of a controlled substance in plant form, less than 3 ounces, first offense.

-Shawna Rae Nilson, 33, of Rock Springs was arrested July 23 for allegedly driving while under the influence of alcohol, second offense within 10 years.
+Michael Wayne Farris, 59, of Green River was arrested July 24 for allegedly driving while under the influence of alcohol, second offense within 10 years.

+Bruce Allen Rawson, 57, of Deer Park, Texas, was arrested July 24 for alleged aggravated assault and battery, causing bodily injury with a deadly weapon; and use or possession of a firearm by a convicted felon.

 For a complete jail roster, click on "Records" at www.rocketminer.com.